-Grande-Terre, the eastern half, is more developed and offers mainly cultural attractions as well as a couple of popular beach resorts.
-Basse-Terre, on the other hand, features beautiful natural surroundings and is a fantastic destination for hikers.
+Grande-Terre, the eastern half, has a more developed infrastructure and offers mainly cultural attractions and a few popular beach resorts.
+Basse-Terre, on the other hand, features beautiful natural surroundings and has some cool places to go hiking.

 This post may contain affiliate links, and I might earn a small commission at no additional cost to you.
 For more info, click here.